 LDPE is a very flexible semi-ridged form plastic that is largely unbreakable and can be easily molded.
 This makes it the first choice for manufacturers who want a strong but cheap and weatherproof squeezable bottle.

 You can use LDPE bottles for lotions, spreads, eye drop solutions, hair and beauty products, oils, and creams.

 The plastic can be translucent but will take coloring easily.
 However, as LDPE is so soft, it is not suited to excessive temperatures.

 LDPE is used in a lot of different kinds of household products.
 These products include bags for bread and produce, bin liners, dry cleaning and shopping bags, toothpaste, and shrink wraps.

 How To Recycle LDPE Plastic

-LDPE is a plastic that had a low recycling rate however most recycling centers will now take these products.
-Therefore leave these items at the curbside for collection once they have been cleaned out and their lids removed.
+LDPE is a plastic that had a low recycling rate; however, most recycling centers will now take these products.
+Therefore leave these items at the curbside for collection once cleaned out and their lids removed.

 The lids are usually constructed from type #7 plastic and may invalidate the recycling if left attached to the LDPE.

 Low-Density Polyethylene can be recycled into carrier bags, soft buckets, outdoor lumber, and non-food bottles.

 To use less LDPE, consider making your own personal products and storing them in glass jars.